esa/kep3/paper/paper.md

 techniques implemented in the library are largely based on original research performed at the ACT, as well as on the state-of-the art algorithms available from the literature.
 A Lambert solver as well as low-thrust optimization algorithms (both based on direct and indirect methods) are available together with a number of approximate methods to estimate transfer costs.
-The library interfaces to JPL SPICE (via [spicepy](https://spiceypy.readthedocs.io/en/stable/), [SGP4](https://pypi.org/project/sgp4/) propagation, the [Heyoka](https://bluescarni.github.io/heyoka.py/) Taylor integration suite and the [pygmo](https://esa.github.io/pygmo2/) optimization library.
+The library interfaces to a number of open source projects providing relevant functionalities including [spicepy](https://spiceypy.readthedocs.io/en/stable/) for interfacing to JPL SPICE, [SGP4](https://pypi.org/project/sgp4/) to get standard Low Earth Orbit orbits, [Heyoka](https://bluescarni.github.io/heyoka.py/) to perform efficient Taylor integration and [pygmo](https://esa.github.io/pygmo2/) to interface to state-of-the art optimization routines.

 # Mathematics